pmeulen/ansible-tools/README.md

 When compared to a layouts described in the
-[Ansible playbook best practices](http://docs.ansible.com/ansible/playbooks_best_practices.html) you will notice that it is "missing" the inventory file(s) and the groups_vars and host_vars directories.
+[Ansible playbook best practices](http://docs.ansible.com/ansible/playbooks_best_practices.html) you will notice that it is "missing" the inventory file(s) and the groups\_vars and host\_vars directories.
 In the organisation that Ansible-tools is promoting these are all part of an environment and are stored in a different part of the directory structure.

-This is what allows configuration that is specific for an environment can be managed separately from the Ansible playbook(s) and roles.
+This separation is what allows the configuration that is environment specific to be managed separately from the Ansible playbook(s) and roles.
 Environment specific configuration are things like Hostnames, IP addresses, Firewall rules, Email addresses, Passwords, private keys, certificates etc.